-- We round all long jobs down to multiples of T/k^2 . - For these rounded sizes we first find an optimal schedule. - If this schedule does not have length at most T we conclude that also the original sizes don't allow such a schedule. - ▶ If we have a good schedule we extend it by adding the short jobs according to the LPT rule.
+- ▶ We round all long jobs down to multiples of T/k^2 . - For these rounded sizes we first find an optimal schedule. - If this schedule does not have length at most T we conclude that also the original sizes don't allow such a schedule.

-- We round all long jobs down to multiples of T/k^2 . - For these rounded sizes we first find an optimal schedule. - ▶ If this schedule does not have length at most T we conclude that also the original sizes don't allow such a schedule. - If we have a good schedule we extend it by adding the short jobs according to the LPT rule.
+- ▶ We round all long jobs down to multiples of T/k^2 . - For these rounded sizes we first find an optimal schedule. - If this schedule does not have length at most T we conclude that also the original sizes don't allow such a schedule. - If we have a good schedule we extend it by adding the short jobs according to the LPT rule.

-After the first phase the rounded sizes of the long jobs assigned to a machine add up to at most \mathcal{T} .
+After the first phase the rounded sizes of the long jobs assigned to a machine add up to at most T.

-There can be at most k (long) jobs assigned to a machine as otw. their rounded sizes would add up to more than T (note that the rounded size of a long job is at least T/k).
+There can be at most k (long) jobs assigned to a machine as otw their rounded sizes would add up to more than T (note that the rounded size of a long job is at least T/k).